DUI Defense Attorneys Bloomington Residents Trust

 In Illinois, (a) A person shall not drive or be in actual physical control of any vehicle within this state while:

-(1) the alcohol concentration in the person's blood or breath is 0.08 or morebased on the definition of blood and breath units in Section 11-501.2;
+(1) the alcohol concentration in the person’s blood, other bodily substance, or breath is 0.08 or more based on the definition of blood and breath units in Section 11-501.2;

 (2) under the influence of alcohol;